doolun1312/Python-Store_automatic_system/README.md

-# CST1510 Programming for data communication and networks 2021/22
+# CST1510 Programming for data communication and networks 2021/22 coursework

 ## Brief Task Description
 Design and implement 'Store automatic system' similar to the Apple store, allowing the staff